Dhruvin4530/EKS-managed-node-group-Terraform/README.md

-# AWS-EKS-Upgrade-Terraform
-Upgrade the AWS EKS cluster with Zero Downtime using Terraform
+# Upgrade the AWS EKS cluster with Zero Downtime using Terraform